anthony m. hassan, Ed.D, LCSW

 Dias received his BA from Marist College and his MS from the University of Massachusetts Amherst.

 Anthony Guido, MPA

-VICE PRESIDENT, COMMUNICATIONS & MARKETING
+VICE PRESIDENT, COMMUNICATIONS & PUBLIC RELATIONS

-As the Vice President of Communications & Marketing for the Cohen Veterans Network, Guido is responsible for raising awareness of Steven A. Cohen Military Family Clinics in the communities the network serves, media campaigns to de-stigmatize mental health care among veterans, and managing relationships with national stakeholders and partners.
+As the Vice President of Communications & PR for the Cohen Veterans Network, Guido is responsible for raising awareness of Steven A. Cohen Military Family Clinics in the communities the network serves, media campaigns to de-stigmatize mental health care among veterans, and managing relationships with national stakeholders and partners.

 He most recently was the Director of Communications at the National September 11 Memorial and Museum where he oversaw daily media relations activities.
 He played a lead role in the communications initiatives around milestone moments such as the May 2014 opening of the 9/11 Memorial Museum and the September 2015 visit of Pope Francis to Ground Zero.